 For appeals involving academic issues such as final grades, students should appeal first to their instructor within one week of the start of a subsequent term.
 If the issue remains unresolved after an appeal to the instructor, who will have one week from the time they are contacted by students to consider any such appeals, students should appeal to the Dean for their campus.
-If the issue remains unresolved after a thorough investigation of the matter by the Dean, who will have one week from the time they are contacted by students to consider any such appeals. students may submit a written statement of anneal to the Assistant Vice President of Academic Institutional Research and Assessment thereafter.
+If the issue remains unresolved after a thorough investigation of the matter by the Dean, who will have one week from the time they are contacted by students to consider any such appeals. students may submit a written statement of appeal to the Assistant Vice President of Academic Institutional Research and Assessment thereafter.
 Response will be given within 30 days.
-If individuals wish to appeal a decision or request

-If individuals wish to appeal a decision or reques a hearing for any other perceived violation of rights, written statements of appeal must be submitted to the Vice President of Student Affairs within 15 calendar days of the issue in question.
+If individuals wish to appeal a decision or request a hearing for any other perceived violation of rights, written statements of appeal must be submitted to the Vice President of Student Affairs within 15 calendar days of the issue in question.
 Response will be given within 30 days.